exuperian/RedPitayaTutorials/Tutorials/PROJ_LEDCounter/README.md

 # Procedure

 The *FCLK_CLK0* output on the *ZYNQ7* provides a binary signal which oscillates between 0 and 1 at a rate of 125MHz.
-We will feed the clock to a binary counter, take the leftmost digits, and use these to switch the LEDs on and off.
+We will feed the clock to a binary counter, take the leftmost digits, and use them to switch the LEDs on and off.

+## 0. Base setup

-To start with, follow our [Base Vivado design tutorial](/Tutorials/SETUP_BaseCode/README.md) for the initial setup.
+First follow our [Base Vivado design tutorial](/Tutorials/SETUP_BaseCode/README.md) for the initial setup.

 ## 1. Add a binary counter

-To add a pre-made binary clock, press the plus-shaped button to *Add IP*:
+For the most part we don't want to program in binary.
+Fortunately, Vivado has a vast array of pre-made blocks called *IP*s.
+To add one, press the plus-shaped button:

 ![Plus-shaped button to add IP](img_AddIPButton.png)